rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-ii-ingress-with-contour-for-vsphere-pod-based-applications/index.md

 ### Create a vSphere Namespace

 In order to have the application of our choice deployed and running as vSphere Pods, we have to create a vSphere Namespace first.
-I covered this step in a post [HERE](https://rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/#tanzu-kubernetes-grid-cluster-recap).
+I've covered this step in terms of creation and configuration in a post [HERE](https://rguske.github.io/post/vsphere-7-with-kubernetes-supercharged-helm-harbor-tkg/#tanzu-kubernetes-grid-cluster-recap).

 I created a new vSphere Namespace, named it `ns-hackazon-app` and configured it properly.
 Right after clicking on **CREATE** this new vSphere object will also be created as a "real" Kubernetes Namespace on the Supervisor Cluster.